-I suspect these results will not be widely accepted since, critically, there is no immediate benefit to the intervener.
+These results are quite intriguing but there’s still a lot to vet and better understand before they will be widely accepted.
+Critically, there is no immediate benefit to the intervener.
 Embracing the results of this study requires accepting the idea that an animal, especially a bird, is capable of putting future rewards ahead of current risk or losses.
 Loose bonds are too weak to act as a competitive threat, so this effort on behalf of the intervener is only useful if you assume that those loose bonds will become a threat if allowed to flourish and become stronger over the course of days, weeks or months.
 Risking a fight now to thwart a relationship that only may be problematic next month is a big temporal leap.
 As humans, this kind of future planning is an ability we take for granted but it’s quite a cognitive feat.
 Although the scales are beginning to shift, I imagine we have many more studies to go before results like this are considered representative of the temporal flexibility of ravens and other corvids.

 - Jorg J.M.
 Massen, Georgine Szipl, Michela Spreafico, Thomas Bugnyar.
 Ravens Intervene in Others’ Bonding Attempts.
 Current Biology, 2014; DOI: 10.1016/j.cub.2014.09.073